g2p/bedup/README.md

 # Requirements

-You need Python 2.7 or PyPy.
-Other versions of Python aren't supported due to CFFI incompatibilities.
+You need Python 2.7, Python 2.6, or PyPy.
+Python 3 isn't currently supported due to CFFI incompatibilities.
 You need Linux 3.3 or newer.

 Install CFFI 0.4.
 It isn't released yet; this will install it from bitbucket: